DaveSkender/Stock.Indicators/docs/GUIDE.md

 SMA on 12/31/2018 was $251.86
 ```

+See [individual indicator pages](INDICATORS.md) for specific usage guidance.

 See [using custom quote classes](#using-custom-quote-classes) if you prefer to use your own quote class.

-See [individual indicator pages](INDICATORS.md) for specific guidance.

 ## Quote